Recommended products

 Editing and transcription

-Descript is a software service for editing your audio and video files.
-It does transcription in English.
+Descript is a cloud service for editing your audio and video files.
+It does transcription and is packed with additional features.
 No more direct audio wave editing even though Audacity is not a bad choice, and it’s free.

 Services and music

-For music licensing, I have been using Premiumbeat (with codeSELSDSAS you get 25% off your first track purchase).
+For music licensing, I used Premiumbeat (with codeSELSDSAS you get 25% off your first track purchase).
 You could commission someone from Fiverr or Upwork to do custom music, jingles, transcripts, editing or other services for you as well.

 Video conference setup